ADVISING DEFENDANTS ABOUT WHETHER TO PLEAD GUILTY

 2. Explain the elements of the offence and listen to what the defendant has to say about what happened and what they intended at the time.

-4. If they still insist they wish to enter a plea of guilty, and ask the duty solicitor to appear to represent them on such a plea, the duty solicitor must tell them they cannot and will not do so because it is unethical for them to act for them in these circumstances.
+4. If they still insist they wish to enter a plea of guilty, and ask the duty solicitor to appear to represent them on such a plea, the duty solicitor must tell them that they can only act for them under the following circumstances:

-5. Keep detailed notes of the instructions the defendant has given and their subsequent advice to the defendant.
+Duty solicitors must keep detailed notes of the instructions the defendant has given and their subsequent advice to the defendant.